 You are here

-Roderick, son of Norman Mackenzie and Matilda, 4 Calbost was a cottar sharing the croft with two other families, that of his brother Malcolm and his sister Ann who was married to John Macarthur from Cromore.
-Roderick testified before the Royal Commission Highlands and Islands 1892 otherwise known as the "Deer Forest Brand Commission" at their meeting in Stornoway on 9th July 1894, questions 44, 128-44, 153.
+Roderick shared the croft with two other families, his brother, Malcolm and his sister, Ann who was married to John Macarthur from 2 Cromore.
+He testified before the Royal Commission Highlands and Islands 1892 otherwise known as the "Deer Forest Brand Commission" at their meeting in Stornoway on 9th July 1894, questions 44, 128-44, 153.

 Calbost consisted of 14 crofts, which are said to extend to about an average of 5 acres per croft of inbye land or a total of 70 acres of inbye land for the whole village, which had a population of 197 people at the census of 1891.
 That gives each person an average share of about 1/3 of an acre.